CodeURJC-DAW-2020-21/webapp1/README.md

 #### - Padel Doubles:
 #
 ### SCREENS
 - Main Screen: This screen will be used to join the rest and to link all the screens.
 In this screen you can see interesting information about the recent events of padel like tournaments and friendly matches.
+It's the principal screen of our app.
-- Sign in
+- Sign in:
-- About us
+- About us:
-- Your profile
+- Your profile:
-- Search for friendly matches
+- Search for friendly matches:
-- Search Tournamentent
+- Search Tournamentent:
-- Organize a tournament
+- Organize a tournament: This screen can be used only by the admin and companies.
+In the screen you could organize a tournament,
 #
 ### EXTRA FEATURES
 Our team has decided to implement one extra funcionality.
 When somenone win a tournament the app is going to give a prize to the winner user in the form of diploma.
 This diploma is going to generate a PDF that permits winners to download, keep and print it.